-It is a quaint one-street town with a small harbour where everyone can swim.
-We were able to reach this strip of land a bit away from the harbour where most famous Cinque Terre photos are taken from.
+It is a quaint one-street town with a small harbor where everyone can swim.
+We were able to reach this strip of land a bit away from the harbor where most famous Cinque Terre photos are taken from.

 The pricey regular lunch at Manarola didn’t seem to help keep our energies up.
 It must be the Italian heat, as we started to feel tired and weary.

 We took the train again and dropped off at Corniglia.